-Gates & Buffet: Influencing Generosity
+Gates & Buffett: Influencing Generosity

-Not content with influencing 40 wealthy Americans to give ½ their wealth to charity, on Friday, August 6, 2010, Bill Gates and Warren Buffet announced that they would approach wealthy people in China in India to follow suit.
+Not content with influencing 40 wealthy Americans to give ½ their wealth to charity, on Friday, August 6, 2010, Bill Gates and Warren Buffett announced that they would approach wealthy people in China in India to follow suit.

 While the US has 403 billionaires, China and India are gaining ground in this area.
-Gates and Buffet want the wealthy in these countries to pledge to give ½ of their fortunes either during their life or at death.
+Gates and Buffett want the wealthy in these countries to pledge to give ½ of their fortunes either during their life or at death.

-Certainly, standing on their own Gates and Buffet have made huge gifts to charity that will have an impact.
+Certainly, standing on their own Gates and Buffett have made huge gifts to charity that will have an impact.
 But equally important, they are using their influence to create even more significant gifts to charity.

 There are two points worth noting.
-First, Gates and Buffet do not suggest what charities should receive dollars from these pledges.
+First, Gates and Buffett do not suggest what charities should receive dollars from these pledges.
 From their past track record, the charities will likely be good humanitarian organizations, but by no means will those that reflect those values that built our country: faith, freedom and family.

 And therein lies the difference.
-The giving and influence utilized by Buffet and Gates is admirable.
+The giving and influence utilized by Buffett and Gates is admirable.
 But how much more admirable might it become if God’s Kingdom purposes could be advanced through that generosity.